Blaas12/TFG-Anomaly-Detection-using-DNN-with-MIMII/README.md

 > **Note:** Due to the dataset's large size (~120 GB), the raw audio files are not included in this repository.
 To run the experiments, download the dataset from the official source and place the `.wav` files under the `raw/` folder:

-the structure goes as follows:
+The structure goes as follows:

 project_root/